 Application top athlete status

-To be able to make use of the mentioned facilities you need to have a top athlete status (according to the NOC*NSF norm, or playing at the highest national level,) You can apply for this status via student counsellor/top athlete coordinator Mr Jan van Westrenen.
-He will help you get the status confirmation and will refer you to the person in your department with whom you can synchronise sport and studies.
+To be able to make use of the mentioned facilities you need to have a top athlete status (according to the NOC*NSF norm, or playing at the highest national level,) You can apply for this status via student counsellor/top athlete coordinator Mr Jan van Westrenen or Jaben Kortland.
+They will help you get the status confirmation and will refer you to the person in your department with whom you can synchronize sport and studies.

 Hogeschool Rotterdam, Kralingse Zoom 91, 3063 ND Rotterdam